-1. ABOUT THE RGC 3E® SUSTAINABILITY SCHEME
+1. ABOUT THE 3E SUSTAINABILITY SCHEME

-The RGC 3E® sustainability scheme is the voluntary sustainability mechanism developed by RGC Coffee to ensure and promote a sustainable and prosperous coffee supply chain.
+The 3E sustainability scheme is the voluntary sustainability scheme developed by RGC Coffee to ensure and promote a sustainable and prosperous coffee supply chain.

-To ensure the integrity and quality of the mechanism, the RGC 3E® is aligned with the coffee industry's most recognized sustainability standards in relation to key practices in terms of social, environmental, economic, corporate governance and transparency.
+To ensure the integrity and quality of the mechanism, the 3E is aligned with the coffee industry's most recognized sustainability standards in relation to key practices in terms of social, environmental, economic, corporate governance and transparency.